RunBuzz

 What fuel is provided on the course?

 Gatorade Endurance Formula (lemon-lime) and water at all 20 aid stations.
-Maurten Gel 100 and Maurten Gel 100 Caf 100 at three Hydrogel Fuel Depots (approximately miles 12.4, 15.7, and 18.1).
-Gatorade Endurance Carb Energy Chews at the mid-course station.
-Bananas between miles 19.5 and 23.5.
+Maurten Gel 100 and Maurten Gel 100 Caf 100 at three Hydrogel Fuel Depots in the middle third of the race (approximately miles 12.5, 15.7, and 18.2).
+Gatorade Endurance Carb Energy Chews at the mid-course station, and bananas at aid stations from roughly mile 20 onward.
+Exact locations are confirmed closer to race weekend — check the official course amenities page or your participant guide.

-What if I cannot participate — can I cancel?
+What if I cannot participate — can I cancel or defer?

 Can I transfer my entry to someone else?